Masterpiece Stories

 Masterpiece Story: Queen Mother Idia of Benin

-James W Singer 6 October 2022 min Read
+James W Singer 3 March 2024 min Read

 Africa is a beautiful continent filled with sweeping landscapes and mighty rivers.
 Its history is filled with great kingdoms and large empires.
 Its artistic legacy first began within its deep prehistory and stretches across the millennia towards the present.
 With such a rich heritage stretching over eons and one-fifth of the world’s landmass, why is African art not studied, promoted, and showcased as much as Western art?
 There are so many pieces of extraordinary power, beauty, and complexity just waiting to be experienced.
 One magnificent piece is Queen Mother Idia of Benin, created in the Kingdom of Benin during the 16th century.
 The art history of Africa needs revision, and this masterpiece proves why.

-Queen Mother Idia of Benin, 16th century, British Museum, London, UK.
+Queen Mother Idia of Benin: 16th century, British Museum, London, UK.

 Historical Context

 The Kingdom of Benin was founded by the Edo People during the 13th century on the western border of the Niger River.
 The kingdom controlled the mouth of one of the three biggest rivers in Africa (Niger, Congo, and Nile) and therefore controlled a great trade route.
-This civilization hence grew and expanded in the area of modern Nigeria in West Africa– centering their kingdom around their capital of Benin City.
+This civilization hence grew and expanded in the area of modern Nigeria in West Africa– centering their kingdom around the capital of Benin City.
 They reached their greatest power and territory during the 15th and 16th centuries when their influence and borders stretched from the Niger Delta in the east to the Lagos Lagoon in the west.
 It was during this energetic time and place that the masterpiece Queen Mother Idia of Benin was created.

 Materials & Size